-A superbly talented fly half who can also play at full back, his senior debut for Leinster came in May 2009 when he made a substitute appearance against Newport Gwent Dragons in the Magners League.
+A superbly talented fly half who can also play at full back and centre his senior debut for Leinster came in May 2009 when he made a substitute appearance against Newport Gwent Dragons in the Magners League.

 He went on to make 147 appearances for Leinster, despite being second choice fly half behind Johnny Sexton.
-Following Sexton's move to France, Madigan saw increased game time for his province, primarily at the 12 position, as Jimmy Gopperth became the regular starting out-half.
+Following Sexton's move to France, Madigan saw increased game time for his province, primarily at 12, as Jimmy Gopperth became the regular starting out-half.

 During his time at Irish province, Madigan was named Leinster Player of the Year in 2013.
 His honours at the club include two Heineken Cups, a Challenge Cup and two PRO12 titles.